 by Chris Clemens

-The entire affair took place during the 12th Annual Buckwheat Harvest Festival (which doesn’t appear to happen anymore) with a parade, tours of the mill and buckwheat pancakes all for a $6 admission ticket.
-15 gallons of cooking oil, 2,000 pounds of buckwheat and 2,000 gallons of water were required to feed the 5,000 people who each got an opportunity to take a bite of the record setting flapjack.
-After a 2 foot by 3 foot pat of butter was spread and covered in 15 gallons of maple syrup, the record breaking buckwheat pancake was divided into 7,200 pieces and sold for a $1.00 a serving.
+15 gallons of cooking oil, 2,000 pounds of buckwheat, and 2,000 gallons of water were required to make the pancake.
+Luckily, it fed the 5,000 people who each got an opportunity to take a bite of the record setting flapjack.
+After a 2′ by 3′ pat of butter was spread it got covered in 15 gallons of maple syrup.
+Then the record breaking buckwheat pancake was divided into 7,200 pieces.

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens